mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

-## Uploading SSH Key on Our Systems
+## Uploading SSH Key on Engaging

-To upload your SSH key on our systems, you must update the `authorized_keys` file in the respective system via terminal.
+To upload your SSH key on Engaging, you must update the `authorized_keys` file on Engaging via terminal.
 Alternatively, you have the option to use OnDemand.

 === "Terminal"
     To add your SSH key via Terminal, please follow the steps outlined below: